 WHERE: Pasadena, California, United States of America

-WHEN: The second Sunday of the month, Starts 9 AM (Regular admission), 8 AM (Express admission), 7 AM (Early admission), 5 AM (VIP admission), usually ends around 4-5 PM for all admissions, all year round.
+WHEN: The second Sunday of the month, Starts 9 AM (regular admission), 8 AM (express admission), 7 AM (early admission), 5 AM (VIP admission), usually ends around 4-5 PM for all admissions, all year round

 The Rose Bowl Flea Market is another event on this page that is known by more than one name.
 It is also known as the Rose Bowl Swap Meet.
 There are so many things to find at this market including items that are often searched for locally.
-One of the main attractions is always the surf boards as they are sold for a fraction of their original cost and if you look hard enough, you might find a surfboard that is actually a collector’s item or might have been made by someone who is no longer in the surfboard making market.
-One of the best things about this market is that it actually opens early to some shoppers and that means that you can check out everything before the general public.
+One of the main attractions is always the surf boards as they are sold for a fraction of their original cost, and if you look hard enough, you might find a surfboard that is actually a collector’s item or might have been made by someone who is no longer in the surfboard making market.
+One of the best things about this market is that it actually opens early to some shoppers, and that means that you can check out everything before the general public.
 This market is held next to the Rose Bowl stadium and is held each month on the second Sunday.
 If you pay for the VIP admission, you will be able to start shopping at 5:00 am.
-The admission for a VIP is just $20, so if there is something special that you are looking for this is a great way to guarantee that you will be the first to spot it among the five miles of booths.
+The admission for a VIP is just $20, so if there is something special that you are looking for, this is a great way to guarantee that you will be the first to spot it among the five miles of stalls.
 There is a general admission fee as well.
 It is only $8 and allows you to start shopping at the normal starting time of 8:00 am.
 One of the things that you might spot is a celebrity or two.
-Many of Hollywood’s rich and famous are seen shopping the booths at this event.
+Many of Hollywood’s rich and famous are seen shopping at the stalls at this event.